whatsmate/whatsmate.github.io/_posts/2016-09-04-send-telegram-message-shell-script.md

 To send a Telegram message from a shell script, do this:

 1. Copy the following source code to your script.  <script src="https://gist.github.com/whatsmate/c7831b94ff7a97e52f9fe4459e502d2f.js"></script>
+2. Customize the TODO lines:
+   * Specify your gateway instance ID on line 3.
+   * Specify your Client ID and Secret on lines 4 and 5.
-2. Specify your target recipient on line 10.
+   * Specify your target recipient on line 10.
 Remember to include the country code.
-3. Specify your message on line 11.
+   * Specify your message on line 11.
 4. Make your script executable: `chmod 755 send-telegram.sh`
 5. Run the script to send your message: `./send-telegram.sh`